ivan-paleo/imaging-reports/README.md

 >    <i>Warning about square pixels for the Axio Imager.Z2 Vario + LSM 800 MAT.</i>
 ></p>

-On the Smartzoom 5: the only thing to choose is the z-stack mode ("Continuous" or "Stepwise") in case of an EDF/3D acquisition.
+On the Smartzoom 5: the only thing to choose is the z-stack mode (`Continuous` or `Stepwise`) in case of an EDF/3D acquisition.

 ><p align="center" width="100%">
 >    <img src="screenshots/app_acq_SZ.png"><br>
 >    <i>Acquisition tab for the Smartzoom 5.</i>
 ></p>

-On the Axio Scope.A1: the only thing to choose is the panorama mode ("Automatic" or "Interactive") in case of a panorama acquisition.
+On the Axio Scope.A1: the only thing to choose is the panorama mode (`Automatic` or `Interactive`) in case of a panorama acquisition.

 ><p align="center" width="100%">
 >    <img src="screenshots/app_acq_AS.png"><br>